sketchplugins/plugin-directory/README.md

 - [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
 Paste text data from clipboard to Sketch text layers
 - [Perfecter](https://github.com/volorf/perfecter), by Oleg Frolov: Make great typography [Sketch plugin]
 - [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
+- [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
 - [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.